 The second computer, my electronic medical record (EMR) latched on to the "diagnosis of atrial fibrillation and will not let go.
 I have written my "patient portal" with a full explanation indicating that my EP cardiologist concurred.

-Recently, I met with my new primary care internist and we discussed my Blood pressure, my pacemaker and no mention was made of AF.He never said the words atrial fibrillation.I gave him two of my old EKGs which did not show atrial fibrillation .
+Recently, I met with my new primary care internist who is attached to the same computer system and we discussed my blood pressure, my pacemaker and no mention was made of AF.He never said the words atrial fibrillation.I gave him two of my old EKGs which did not show atrial fibrillation .
 Yet when he gave me a copy of my patient visit summary my current health issues were said to be 1.pacemaker 2.atrial fibrillation.

 Did the computer write the second diagnosis on its own.
 Did the doc see it, did he even read what was printed out?
 I cannot believe he even saw it.
 I cannot believe a board certified internist of over 25 years experience would not have asked why was I not taking an anticoagulant as my CHADS2-VASc score of 3 would warrant anticoagulation according to all guidelines.In the days of the paper medical record can one imagine an internist handing a patient a report that said he had atrial fibrillation when he was aware of no evidence that he in fact had AF?